 Soothi is the best place to get an authentic leather journal.
-They offer a variety of styles, including travel journals, bullet journals, lined journals and blank journals, all bound in high quality leather.
+They offer various styles, including travel journals, bullet journals, lined journals, and blank journals, all bound in high-quality leather.
 If you are looking for something that makes you want to write in it, Soothi should be your first stop.

-Moleskine journals are great for art because they are filled with multi-media paper built into a nice base that has pockets and a bookmark ribbon.
-The pages are thick enough that they can be covered with gesso and used for oil and acrylic painting, but the blank pages can be used for basic drawing and sketching.
+Moleskine journals are great for art because they are filled with multi-media paper built into an excellent base with pockets and a bookmark ribbon.
+The pages are thick enough to be covered with gesso and used for oil and acrylic painting, but the blank pages can be used for basic drawing and sketching.
 In addition, the pages are thick enough to take watercolor and gouache without tearing.
 Most Moleskine pages have a slight parchment tan, giving you a medium value for studies of form.
-Moleskine is the best journal for art because it can handle so many different forms of media, and the professional finish gives you and easily portable portfolio.
+Moleskine is the best journal for art because it can handle so many different forms of media, and the professional finish gives you an easily portable portfolio.

 A scrapbook really is just a specialized memory journal, isn’t it?
-The best journals for scrapbooking have blank pages so that you don’t feel weird about keeping things in lines.
-They should also have thick pages, so that you can paste photos or scraps in without worrying about tearing the pages, creating a make-shift photo album.
+The best journals for scrapbooking have blank pages.
+This helps me a lot because I get anxious about keeping pictures and text lined up if there are lines.
+Lineless journals help me arrange scrapbook materials at fun angles without worrying about where the lines might be.
+They should also have thick pages so that you can paste photos or scraps in without worrying about tearing the pages, creating a make-shift photo album.

-Scrapbooking is all the rage at the moment, so there are tons of resources to help you turn your journal into a legitimate scrapbook.
+Scrapbooking is all the rage now, so there are tons of resources to help you turn your journal into a legitimate scrapbook.
 The best place to get started is Michaels, not only do they have journals, but they also have stickers, glue, tape, specialized paper, and everything else you need to begin scrapbooking.

-If you aren’t looking for a specialized journal and just want a place to collect your thoughts, Staples is the place to go.
+Staples is the place to go if you aren’t looking for a specialized journal and want a place to collect your thoughts.
 They offer a variety of blank journals.
 Some have fun designs and slogans, while others are the traditional hard-cover journals.
 Their prices are very reasonable as well.

 One problem with journals is that the traditional ones can get rather pricey.
-I think it’s worthwhile when you have precious memories to protect and preserve, or are working through a healing process, but other things don’t necessarily need a high-end journal.
+I think it’s worthwhile when you have precious memories to protect and preserve; or work through a healing process, but other things don’t necessarily need a high-end journal.

 What is the Best Size for a Journal?